RetroPie/RetroPie-Docs/docs/Arcade.md

 [MAME](MAME) is the most well-known and works with thousands of games.
 [FinalBurn Alpha](FinalBurn-Alpha) is optimized for classic beat-em-up games like those from [Neo Geo](Neo-Geo) and Capcom.

-RetroPie offers multiple versions of both MAME and FinalBurn Alpha.
+RetroPie includes multiple versions of both MAME and FinalBurn Alpha.
 Older versions require less processing power, but newer versions support more games.

 Use this table as a guide when choosing an emulator version: